INSPIRATIONArt connects our hearts

 Summer 1996, Boston MA, USA.
 Finishing up my four years of studying music at Berklee College of Music.
 A wonderful time.
 Through my studies I was able to connect with musicians around the world and share with them my love for music and the arts.
 Could people around the world also find a connection like this?
 Could this happen ouside a prestigious Music College?
 What would it take to finde such a connection?
 Could such an connection be promoted or advertised?
 Would such a connection lead to more peace around the world?

 In my imagination a global art project started to take form, having its incubation in the Worldcrossing Times Square New York, spreading out into the world like a magic trick, like a almost to big challange that becomes true, that in its own magic nature would symbolize and proof our hope for peace.
 On a Billboard, from far, you would see the world, and if you would move closer, you would see that the world was formed by the words „I love you“ in all written languages.
 Suggesting that love is an universal power and a personal at once.
 A language just like music.
 I imagined people beeing inspired by this Billboard and helping it going viral into Times Square and then the world, inspiring other people worldwide to unite for a moment in time in their wish for love and peace.

-Since early childhood I had this strong wish for a world in peace.
-It might have come through my parents, who were born in Germany right before and during the beginning of World War II.
-At the age of 6, my mother was a German refugee within her own country.
-She had to escape with the last train from a Village that now belongs to Poland.
-She never talked much about her rough escape.
+But why was this so important to me?
+Since early childhood I had this strong wish for worldpeace, probably like many of us.
+My parents grew up in Germany during the war.
+My mother was a refugee.
 It’s said that the experience of war children is passed on to their own children, and that these children also somehow emotionally become children of war.
-My mother always told me not to be violent, and it became one of my core principles.
-Maybe that’s where my deepest wish for peace came from and my strong opposition against everything violent.
+My mother tought me the importance of anti violence, and it became one of my core principles.
+Maybe that’s where my deepest wish for peace came from.

 Early Draft of the Loveposter